FreedomPop is offering GSM-based service that provides data in both the US and Europe – for free.

 Since the service is based in the UK, can people in the UK call me as if it’s a local call?
 No. Your FreedomPop number is a US phone number.
 For what it’s worth, there is also a FreedomPop UK SIM, which you could try to get through a friend or relative there if this is important to you.
 I’d suggest there are probably better, easier ways to keep in touch though.

 Does this use LTE?
 No. The Global SIM works on 3G (HSPA+) and 2G (EDGE) only.
 Note that if you need LTE service in the U.S., FreedomPop now offers a Free 4G LTE 3-in-1 SIM that works on AT&T’s LTE network.
-The Global SIM works with T-Mobile’s network in the US.
-See the update at this top of this article for a brief comparison.
+The Global SIM works with T-Mobile’s network in the US, and in many areas T-Mobile has shut off their 3G service, which means your device will fall back to T-Mobile’s 2G service.
+Data on 2G will be very slow, and you shouldn’t expect the calling service to work.

 Can I easily swap this SIM into another device?
 Yes.
 Your service is tied to the SIM card.